 Utilize the library’s resources

 The Lafayette College Library website provides tons of resources for getting to know your target location and culture before you arrive at your destination.
-Click here to start exploring.
+Visit the library website to start exploring.

 Utilize the U.S. Department of State website